villekf/OMEGA/README.md

 ## System Requirements

-MATLAB R2015a or later is mandatory since this software uses the repelem function that was introduced in 2015a.
-Older versions can be used if repelem is replaced with some other function.
-If you need to use MATLAB versions prior to 2015a, please either post an issue on the Github page or send me an e-mail.
-Following versions are guaranteed to work: 2017a, 2017b and 2018b.

-Median root prior reconstruction requires Image Processing Toolbox.
+MATLAB R2009a or later is mandatory.
+Following versions are guaranteed to work: 2017a, 2017b, 2018b and 2019a.

-C++ compiler is required.
+C++11 compiler is required.

 OpenCL SDK/headers are required for OpenCL functionality.

-ArrayFire is required for GPU/OpenCL reconstruction.
+ArrayFire is required for implementation 2.

 The following third-party MATLAB codes are NOT required, but can be useful as they can be optionally used:
 https://se.mathworks.com/matlabcentral/fileexchange/27076-shuffle (Shuffle)